 Today's role for a Christian woman takes many forms working together - mom, sister, wife, home maker, career women, and more.
 All of these relationships demand your time and attention.
 At iBelieve.com we want to help you grow in healthy relationships whether you’re single and dating, newlyweds, married or widowed.
 Find encouragement and feel uplifted with the sharing of personal experiences from women in every walk of the Christian women’s life.

 Years of mistakes, saying things I longed to take back, and reacting in ways that pushed us further apart have widened my perspective.
 We are far from perfect and we fail each other daily, but we continue to work towards a better understanding of each other’s needs.
-Here are five of the lessons that have been both the most challenging and also life-giving in our relationship:
+Here are five of the lessons I've learned about supporting my husband that have been both the most challenging and also life-giving in our relationship:

 1. Spend more time talking about what he does do and less on what he doesn’t do.